She's So Lovely: Cast

+Production

+The film was co-produced by a French company, with funding from actor Gérard Depardieu, and René Cleitman for Hachette.
+Depardieu, a friend of the Cassavetes family, had already produced Nick Cassavetes' first film, Unhook the Stars.
+At Depardieu's request, John Travolta accepted to act in the film for $1 million, much lower than his usual salary.

 Reception

 Critical response

-On Rotten Tomatoes the film has an approval rating of 66% based on 41 reviews.

-Roger Ebert of the Chicago Sun-Times gave it 3 out of 4 stars and wrote: "What [Nick Cassavetes] understands is that if you want to see true weirdness, you don't look along skid row, where the motives are pretty easy to understand, but out in suburbia, where those green lawns can surround human time bombs."

-Writing in Time Out New York, Andrew Johnston remarked: "Watching the films of John Cassavetes now, one is struck by how complex and human his characters are, compared with those in even the most sophisticated of today's independent films.
+Movie critic Roger Ebert rated the film 3 out of 4 stars, writing in the Chicago Sun-Times: "What [Nick Cassavetes] understands is that if you want to see true weirdness, you don't look along skid row, where the motives are pretty easy to understand, but out in suburbia, where those green lawns can surround human time bombs."
+Writing in Time Out New York, Andrew Johnston remarked, "Watching the films of John Cassavetes now, one is struck by how complex and human his characters are, compared with those in even the most sophisticated of today's independent films.
 This effect is even more pronounced in She's So Lovely, an unproduced Cassavetes script given the '90s treatment and filled with stars by the late director's son.
 The final product features some of the year's best performances...."